 Think about how you would quickly introduce yourself.
 Presenting yourself well help in building rapport quickly, which opens up the person you meet.

 Tell them where you are at right now.
 What subjects interest you most.
-What things do you do outside of work or school, college.
+What things do you do outside of work, school, college.
 Explain why you are looking forward meeting the professional, and what you hope to get out of the meeting.

 3. Be on time & dress appropriately

 It’s all about that first impression, and showing respect to the person you’re meeting.
-Respect given pays back with respect receiving.
+This applies to online meetings as well.

 4. Share your ideas about their product or service

-Some of your hosts may have retired from work and share they careers.
+Some of your hosts may have retired from work and share their careers.
 Some hosts are running their own company, or are employed at an organization.
-For the latter group it would help your host if you could share some thoughts about their product or service.
+In general, it would help your host if you could share some of your thoughts about their product or service.
 How do you view it?
 What do you like, dislike?
 What would you change?

 Sharing your ideas, when offered constructively, would also help build your relationship and network.
 This may be beneficial for you when looking for internships or job shadows later on.